The best hotels in Mombasa

 The north coast is slightly cheaper for daily spending than Diani, where everything is marked up for the resort crowd.
 A mashua (traditional dhow) sunset trip from the beach typically costs $25-40 per person.
 Haggle politely, but don't go below a fair price: the guys running these are small operators, not tour conglomerates.

-Mombasa's best neighborhoods
+Mombasa's best hotel regions

 If you want the beach, go north to Bamburi or Nyali first.
 Diani is stunning but adds a ferry crossing or a long bridge detour to everything, so know what you're signing up for.